What are the Different Types of Customers?

 Discount customers play an important role in turning over a company’s inventory.
 Therefore, discount customers are a key contributor to a company’s cash flow.
 This type of customer seldom purchases products at full price and shops around for the best markdowns.

 Discount customers are resilient to upselling, are usually the least loyal segment of customers, and generally move on when better markdowns are available elsewhere.

 Need-based customers are driven by a specific need.
 In other words, they enter the store quickly, purchase what they need, and leave.
 These customers buy for a specific need or occasion and are hard to upsell.
 It is important to note that need-based customers can be easily drawn to other businesses.

 Therefore, it is important to initiate positive personal interaction with this customer segment in order to retain them.
 Converting need-based customers to loyal customers is attainable with proper positive personal interactions.

-Therefore, spending too much time trying to appease this segment can draw away the more profitable segments.
+Therefore, spending too much time trying to appease this segment can draw away from the more profitable segments.
 Although this segment generates the least amount of sales revenue, providing insightful information about products to these customers can stimulate interest and ultimately result in a purchase.

-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+Thank you for reading CFI’s guide to the Different Types of Customers.
+To keep learning and advancing your career, the following CFI resources will be helpful: